The Best and Worst Foods to Eat When You're Sick

 2. Honey

-For an extra dose of immune-boosting power, squeeze some honey into your teacup.
+For an extra dose of immune-supporting power, squeeze some honey into your teacup.
 "Not only does it make tea taste a whole lot better, but it also contains natural antiviral and antibacterial properties that could help you fight off sickness a little faster," Moskovitz says.

 Honey has antimicrobial as well as antioxidant and anti-inflammatory properties, per a review in the April-June 2017 issue of Pharmacognosy Research.